retentioneering/retentioneering-tools/docs/source/user_guides/transition_graph.rst

 :red:`TODO: provide actual code and graph, and rewrite the paragraph`.

+.. _transition_graph_thresholds:

 Thresholds
 ~~~~~~~~~~

 The weights that we have discussed above are associated with importance of the edges and the nodes.
 In practice, a transition graph often contains enormous number of the nodes and the edges.
 The threshold mechanism sets the minimal weight for nodes and edges to be displayed in the canvas.

+Note that the thresholds may use their own weighting columns both for nodes and for edges independently of those weighting columns defined in ``weights`` target.
+So the weights displayed on a graph might be different from the weights that thresholds use in making their decision for hiding the nodes/edges.
+Moreover, multiple weighting columns might be used.
+In this case, the decision whether an item (a node or an edge) should be hidden is made applying logical AND: an item is hidden if it does not meet all the threshold conditions.

 :red:`TODO: provide a code example with the correct threshold parameter names`.